 - Mental health and wellbeing.
 Our wellbeing workshops teach skills to improve the wellbeing and mental health of remote health professionals.
 We produce resources on self-care, which can be sent to workplaces (email firstname.lastname@example.org).
 We offer a free course on managing sensitive workplace conversations.

 - Education.
-CRANAplus’ Working Safe in Remote Practice module enables the remote workforce to better appreciate workplace safety guidelines and how they can be used to promote safety.
+CRANAplus’ Safety & Security for Remote Health Professionals online module enables the remote workforce to better appreciate workplace safety guidelines and how they can be used to promote safety.
 We encourage professionals to complete AMRRIC’s Staying Safe Around Dogs in Remote Communities Videos and Module, a 4WDing course, our Working Safely in Community Night Patrol program, and Cultural Safety training, such as CATSINaM’s Murra Mullangari course.

 - Career guidance.
 The LINKS Mentoring Program connects new-to-remote mentees with experienced mentors, building capabilities in clinical leadership, decision-making, and resilience.
-Our professional resources, including our Going Remote: The Essentials, equip the workforce with helpful information.
+Our professional resources, including our Becoming a remote area nurse: essential knowledge module, equip the workforce with helpful information.